Prof. Daniel Aili

 MSc Michael Jury

-Currently, my research covers peptide chemistry and polymer synthesis to produce hydrogels with dynamic properties for applications in biological cell culturing.
-This is achieved through conjugation of peptide cell adhesion motifs to tuneable polymer biomaterials.
+My research covers peptide chemistry and polymer synthesis to produce hydrogels with dynamic properties for applications in biological cell culturing.
+This is achieved through controlled conjugation of peptide cell adhesion motifs to tunable polymer biomaterials.
+Currently, we are using this as a scaffold for culturing a neuroblastoma cell line.

 DDS/MSc Anna Svärd